abclution/mikback/README.md

 Create a admin-backup or similar user on each device.
 Generate a new public/private keypair or re-use your existing.
 Create or edit a `devices.json` file in the script's root folder.
-Run the script., python mikback.py
+Run the script, `python mikback.py`
 Inspect your success.